semuconsulting/pyubx2/README.md

 * POLL message (i.e. input *to* the receiver in anticipation of a response back)

 The message payload can be defined via keyword parameters in one of three ways:
-1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes (any other keyword parameters will be ignored). **NB**: the `payload` keyword *must* be used for certain message types which have more than one payload definition for the same message class and ID.
+1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes (any other keyword parameters will be ignored). **NB**: the `payload` keyword *must* be used for message types which have indeterminate repeating groups.
 2. One or more keyword parameters corresponding to individual message attributes.
 Any attributes not explicitly provided as keyword parameters will be set to a nominal value according to their type.
 3. If no keyword parameters are passed, the payload is assumed to be null.